Will Jack & Jill Come Tumbling Down? The dangers of fully AI'ing recruitment

 Jack and Jill went up the hill to fetch the future of recruitment.

-Speed without judgment is just expensive failure delivered quickly.
+Speed without judgement is just expensive failure delivered quickly.

 Efficiency without relationships is just scalable mediocrity.